stan-dev/design-docs/README.md

 ## The process

-Create a Google document (TODO: Github design review repo and template) Write a design document!
-It’s best to follow something like the [Rust RFC template](https://github.com/rust-lang/rfcs/blob/master/0000-template.md).
+Write a design document roughly following [the template](0000-template.md).
 Designs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
 Share it with the Stan core developers, advertising it on discourse and ideally the weekly meeting.
 Especially share it with one or more developers with design approval privileges.
 Designs rarely go through this process unchanged, especially as alternatives and drawbacks are illuminated.
 Edit the existing Google doc and allow it to preserve the history.
 Submit the design to a reviewer and work with them until it is accepted or postponed.